-Previously, Frank served as the Chief of the Public Assistance Program Delivery Branch where he oversaw the reengineering and implementation a new program delivery business model for the 7,000 person FEMA Public Assistance enterprise including the creation of four Consolidated Resource Centers to unify subgrant development and launch of the FEMA Public Assistance Grants Manger & Grants Portal -- an online service center for over 25,000 local governments applying for federal infrastructure restoration assistance.
+Prior to joining Individual Assistance, Frank served as the Deputy Director of Public Assistance (PA).
+There, he was instrumental in the delivery of more than $54 billion in Public Assistance to assist states, tribes and territories in the fight against COVID-19, as well as the delivery of more than $32 billion to Puerto Rico and the U.S Virgin Islands to support their continued recovery from the devastation of hurricanes Irma and Maria.
+Frank led the reengineering and implementation of a new program delivery business model for the 7,000 person FEMA PA enterprise including the creation of four Consolidated Resource Centers.
+This unified the subgrant development and launched the FEMA Public Assistance Grants Manger & Grants Portal - an online service center for over 25,000 local governments applying for federal infrastructure restoration assistance.

-During his time at FEMA, he has served in various capacities, including the Deputy Director of Recovery in FEMA Region II where he was responsible for recoveries from Hurricanes Irene, Lee, and Sandy.
-Frank also served as a policy analyst within the Recovery Directorate where he coordinated the development of program policies, doctrine and strategic guidance to enhance program and service delivery for all hazard events.
+During his time at FEMA, he has served in various capacities, including the Deputy Director of Recovery in FEMA Region II where he was responsible for recoveries from hurricanes Irene, Lee, and Sandy.

 Prior to joining FEMA, Frank served as a Presidential Management Fellow with the U.S. Coast Guard, Office of the Judge Advocate General.